-Bitcoin might be a plaything to many – a fun way to experiment with digital cash, or perhaps to buy things online that you’d rather people didn’t know about.
+Bitcoin might be a plaything for many, a fun way to experiment with digital cash or perhaps to buy things online that you’d rather people didn’t know about.
 But others are seeing it as a serious haven in a financial storm.

-At the time of writing, the latest country facing a financial meltdown in Greece.
-The country joined the European Union in 1981 and adopted the Euro in 2001, but it has since been one of the poorest regions in Europe.
-In 2008, when the global financial crisis plunged countries into recession, Greece suffered heavily.
-It has racked up huge debts and has spent the last few years being bailed out by the European Central Bank, among others.
+Greece joined the European Union in 1981 and adopted the euro in 2001 but it has remained one of the poorest regions in Europe.
+When the global financial crisis plunged countries into recession in 2008, Greece suffered heavily.
+It racked up huge debts and spent the next several years being bailed out by the European Central Bank, among others.

-Greece’s government has become increasingly irritable about the austere conditions imposed on it by its creditors, and in June 2015 (the time of writing), negotiations on the latest round of bailouts finally collapsed.
-The company entered a referendum to see if it would stay in the euro or simply exit altogether.
+The country entered a referendum to determine whether it would stay in the euro or simply exit altogether.
 In the meantime, the government tried to avoid a run on the banks by simply closing them for a week.
 Panicky consumers were unable to take out all their money.

 Leaving a Sinking Ship

-If people lose faith in a currency, the typical reaction is to start using another one.
-Traditionally, money has simply flung to the most stable currency, which has typically been the dollar.
+When people lose faith in a currency, the typical reaction is to start using another currency.
+Traditionally, money has simply flung to the most stable currency and this has typically been the U.S. dollar.
 But bitcoin has a couple of advantages over old-fashioned cash.

 First, it isn't controlled by a central authority.
-In countries where people are increasingly distrustful of how central banks and governments manage the economy, bitcoin may seem like a more sensible alternative.
+In countries where people are increasingly distrustful of how central banks and governments manage the economy, bitcoin might seem like a more sensible alternative.

-Evidence suggests that during times of crisis, people are increasingly looking to bitcoin as a viable alternative to their own beleaguered currencies.
+Evidence suggests that people are increasingly looking to bitcoin as a viable alternative to their own beleaguered currencies during times of crisis.
 As the Greek crisis unfolded, bitcoin exchanges reported a healthy bump in volume as people traded the cryptocurrency around the world.
 The lion's share of the increase came from customers in Greece.

-Price spikes in bitcoin have correlated with financial crises before.
-In April 2013, when Cyprus was in the thick of its banking crisis, prices of the cryptocurrency reached record highs.
-In 2017, bitcoin prices surged to even new heights.
+Price spikes in bitcoin have correlated with financial crises all over the globe.
+When Cyprus was in the thick of its banking crisis in April 2013, prices of the cryptocurrency reached record highs.
+Bitcoin prices surged to even new heights in 2017.

-Argentina has even become a leader in the Bitcoin Market Potential Index (BMPI), a report produced by experts at the London School of Economics, which shows economies in which Bitcoin could gain the most traction.
+Argentina even became a leader in the Bitcoin Market Potential Index (BMPI), a report produced by experts at the London School of Economics that showed the economies in which bitcoin could gain the most traction.

 People might like the idea of fleeing a sinking currency in favor of a digital one with no central control, but there are potential drawbacks.
-For one thing, the price of bitcoin is extremely volatile, and people sinking large amounts of money into it could find their net worth rising and falling like a ship on an ocean squall.
+The price of bitcoin has historically been extremely volatile although regulatory concerns in 2018 have tempered its volatility somewhat.